 Unlock your Mac from your Watch

-If you're fully kitted out with all the Apple kit, then there is also a way that you can use your Apple Watch (original and Series 2) to skip typing in a password on your Mac to get access.
+If you're fully kitted out with all the Apple stuff, then there is also a way that you can use your Apple Watch to skip typing in a password on your Mac to get access, so long as you have a mid-2013 or newer Mac that's running macOS Sierra 10.12 or later.
 If you want to pair the two together, the first thing you need to is make sure they are both signed into the same iCloud account.

-Your next step is to head to your Mac (make sure it's running macOS Sierra or later) and choose System Preferences, then Security & Privacy and General.
+Your next step is to head to your Mac (make sure it's running macOS Sierra or later) and choose System Preferences, then choose Security & Privacy and click the General tab.
 Here you'll be able to set the Apple Watch to unlock your Mac.
 Make sure two-factor authentication is enabled as well on your Mac (head to System Preferences > iCloud > Account Details > Security).